Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Horizontal Intonation -- Adaptive Tuning in the Harmonic Progression

 It is therefore meaningful to implement an additional pitch drift compensating mechanism by slowly adjusting all pitches uniformly in such a way that the desired reference pitch is approached, as described by the differential equation

 Here $\lambda^\REF=1200*\log_2(f_{k_0}/440$ Hz) is the global pitch versus 440 Hz while $\tau_c$ defines the typical time scale on which the compensation takes place.
-This time scale should be chosen such that it makes the compensation not noticable for the listener.
+Note that the pitch drift affects the frequencies of all pressed keys equally without changing the relative frequency ratios between them.
+This means that the harmonic texture of the sound remains the same, only the overall pitch varies slowly with time.
+In contrast to the vertical and horizontal tuning, which takes place immediately after pressing a new key, the time scale for the pitch compensation is much larger and should be chosen such that the gradual compensation not noticeable for the listener.